AntaresSimulatorTeam/AntaREST/docs/developer-guide/3-desktop-version-cheat-sheet.md

 This document is intended to help new developers get started with testing and building the desktop version locally.

-## Testing the Desktop Version Locally
+## Running the Desktop Version Locally

-To test the desktop version locally, follow these steps:
+To run the desktop version locally, follow these steps:

 1. **Build the artifact locally**:
     Run the following script to build the artifact: